MelR/StickySocial/README.md

 # StickySocial
 Add sticky social buttons to Parallax Shopify theme.
-After setting up, the following options will be available in Shopify > Online Store > Themes > Customize HTML/CSS > General Settings > Social media when you customize the theme.
+After setting up, the following options will be available in the Social media panel when customizing the theme.

 1. Show sticky social media icons
 2. Stick left or right